 These are 1-year programmes offered in various fields.
-At ISBF, these full-time master’s equivalent courses are offered by the University of London under the academic direction of The London School of Economics and Finance, in Economics, Finance and Management, and now the recently launched Data Science.
-One year diploma courses are highly pragmatic and aim to equip the students with essential skills to excel in the real-world as well as pursue challenging advanced academic programmes.
+At Indian School of Business & Finance (ISBF), these full-time master’s equivalent courses are offered by the University of London under the academic direction of London School of Economics in Finance, Economics and Management, and now the recently launched Data Science.
+One year diploma courses are highly pragmatic and aim to equip the students with essential skills to excel in the real world as well as pursue challenging advanced academic programmes.

 Application Process for Postgraduate Courses

 Postgraduate application processes are extensive and exhaustive, especially if you are applying to a leading university.
 The application procedure differs geographically and depending on the type of programme.

 You first and foremost have to fill out an application form with all your details.
 Universities abroad require a statement of purpose and you must start writing it way beforehand.
 This leaves you with a lot of room to improve it and make changes after revisiting it.
 It takes a lot of time to write that perfect essay that will get you to university.
 You will also have to have a minimum of 2 letters of recommendation from your previous professors and/or employers.
 It is always best to contact your referees at the beginning so they have ample time to compile a letter of recommendation for you.
 In case you are applying for an MPhil or MRes then you will also have to include a research proposal with your applications.
 You have to ensure that you have attached all your supporting documents.
 And keep an eye out for emails or regularly check your portal if a particular college does that.

 In India, the masters’ application process is a bit different.
 It requires one to fill out an application form and attach all the supporting documents with it.
 You will then have to write an examination to get a place in masters for each specific course.
 Some universities even have their own standardized tests and then do a personal interview to judge a candidate.
 The colleges usually post a list of students who have been accepted to the course and you will simply have to enrol yourself.